 Building Envelope Testing results in better building performance by identifying air and water leakage locations during the testing of envelope components and assemblies.
 Often, the test failures help identify installation methods that can be corrected, assembly configuration issues, or component deficiencies.
 When addressed, these findings result in better envelope performance by decreasing air leakage and water intrusion.

-NWESI is a NEBB certified BET firm and has been providing forensic, qualitative, and energy code services in Oregon, Washington, Idaho, and Montana since 2012.
+NWESI has provided forensic, qualitative, and energy code services in Oregon, Washington, Idaho, and Montana since 2012.
 NEBB is a national organization committed to setting and improving third-party QA/QC testing disciplines through standardized procedural and testing methods using industry best practices while also supporting technical training and accreditation of its members.

 Testing Protocol Experience